Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Solving the problem of the leader: strong formulation

-\todo[inline]{As it is written, there should be an essup in the dynamic value.
-Though there shouldn't be a need to condition if we define the state variables starting from $t$, which you do below.} \begin{remark} Let us comment on the previous formulation. \begin{enumerate}[label=$(\roman*)$, ref=.$(\roman*)$,wide, labelindent=0pt] \item { We remind the reader that in the strong formulation, the background probability measure $\P$ is fixed, and thus, the norms in the definition of $\Cf$ coincide with those in the standard literature.
+\begin{remark} Let us comment on the previous formulation. \begin{enumerate}[label=$(\roman*)$, ref=.$(\roman*)$,wide, labelindent=0pt] \item { We remind the reader that in the strong formulation, the background probability measure $\P$ is fixed.
+Consequently, the norms in the definition of $\Cf$ not only coincide with those in the standard literature but also, under the assumptions on $\sigma$ and $\sigma\sigma^\t$, are equivalent to those used in the previous section.
 In particular, contrary to the weak formulation, the family $\mathfrak{C}$ does not depend on the choice of $\alpha\in \Ac$.
 We also remark that $\mathfrak{C}$ is a separable topological space.
-This guarantees the geometric dynamic programming principle of {\rm \cite{bouchard2010optimal}}, based on {\rm \cite{soner2002dynamic}}, holds.} \item The Lipschitz-continuity in $(x,b)$ of $\sigma$ and $\lambda\sigma$ in {\rm \Cref{assumption.strongtarget}} {and in $x$ of $b^\star$ in the definition of $\Bc^\star$}, ensure that the process $X^{t,x,\upsilon}$ is well defined, and provide sufficient regularity to conduct our upcoming analysis.
-Notice that $Y^{t,x,y,\upsilon}$ is a direct definition.
-Note, we do not assume the uniqueness of maximisers of $h^{\rm F}$ in $b$.
-The Lipschitz-continuity in $(x,b)$ of $c$ in {\rm \Cref{assumption.strongtarget}} together with the Lipschitz-continuity of $b^\star\in \Bc^\star$ in $z$ will be used to establish a comparison principle for the target boundaries in {\rm \Cref{sec.comp.boundaries}}.
+This guarantees the geometric dynamic programming principle of {\rm \cite{bouchard2010optimal}}, based on {\rm \cite{soner2002dynamic}}, holds.}